 If your tot isn’t happy about something, appeal to her short attention span with distraction.
 “Pull out a book, give her a task or point to something more intriguing,” says Singer.
 Raising your voice will only escalate her emotions, so if all else fails, find somewhere private for her to calm down.
 Distraction is what works for mom Emily Ward and her toddler son, Ethan.
 “If he’s upset about having to come inside, I’ll give him a moment, but then switch gears and suggest we find some stickers.”
 Either way, she’s not too fazed.
 “In a strange way, it’s comforting to see him going through this normal stage — even if it’s not the most enjoyable one!”

-A version of this article was published in our August 2012 issue under the headline: “The scream” (p.
-50).
-For more on Toddler Behaviour, check out our community boards.
+A version of this article was published in our August 2012 issue with the headline “The scream” p.
+50.